claireboals/java-restful/README.md

 ```
 GET /products - returns all products

+GET /products/{id} - returns product with id if it exists

 POST /products - create a new product
 ```
 ```
 GET /albums - returns all albums

+GET /albums/{id} - returns album with id if it exists

 POST /albums - create a new album
 ```
 ```
 GET /images - returns all images

+GET /images/{id} - returns image with id if it exists

 POST /images - create a new image
 ```